JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

 ### Introduction

 It has often been said that the art of computer programming is part managing complexity and part naming things.
-I contend that this is largely true with the addition of "and sometimes it requires drawing boxes".
+I would argue that this is largely true, with the addition of "and sometimes it requires drawing boxes".

 In this article I'll name some things and manage some complexity while writing a small C program that is loosely based on the program structure I [discussed earlier][1], but different.
 This one will _do_ something.
 Grab your favorite beverage, your favorite editor and compiler, crank up some tunes and let's write a mildly interesting C program together.
+Also, there won't be any boxes drawn yet.

-### Philosophy of A Good UNIX Program
+### Philosophy of A Good Unix Program

-The first thing to know about this C program is that it's a [UNIX][2] command-line tool.
-This means that it runs on, or can be ported to, operating systems that provide a UNIX C run-time environment.
-When UNIX was first invented at Bell Labs, it was imbued from the beginning with a [design philosophy][14]: programs do one thing, do it well and act on files.
+The first thing to know about this C program is that it's a [Unix][2] command-line tool.
+This means that it runs on, or can be ported to, operating systems that provide a Unix C run-time environment.
+When Unix was first invented at Bell Labs, it was infused from the beginning with a [design philosophy][14]: programs do one thing, do it well and act on files.
 While it makes sense to do one thing and do it well, the part about acting on files seems a little out of place.

-It turns out that the UNIX abstraction of a "file" is very powerful.
-A UNIX file is a stream of bytes that ends with an End Of File (EOF) marker.
+It turns out that the Unix abstraction of a "file" is very powerful.
+A Unix file is a stream of bytes that ends with an End Of File (EOF) marker.
 That's it.
 Any other structure in a file is imposed by the application and not the operating system.
 The operating system provides system calls which allow a program to perform a set of